martialboniou/dotfiles/config/nvim.symlink/README.md

 the *latest* one) will be linked to `~/.config/nvim/fnl/fennel.lua`.
-Delete this file if you need to update it (the *latest* version is technically a `require` to another file in the `tangerine/fennel` tree but this setup targets the very last static file instead and, it won't be the *lastest* at some point).
+Delete this file if you need to update it (the *latest* version is technically a `require` to another file in the `tangerine/fennel` tree but this setup targets the very last static file instead and, it won't be the *latest* at some point).
 Check `~/.config/nvim/boot.fnl`.

 ### Note about specific environment for developers